TRADITIONAL MOUNTAINEERING

 Read more:

 1. Maps of the area; 2.
 Declination adjusted compass; 3.
 Flashlight, extra batteries/bulb; 4.
-Extra food and water; 5.
+Extra food; 5.
 Extra clothing; 6.
 Sunglasses and sun screen; 7.
 First aid kit; 8.
 Pocket knife; 9.
 Waterproof matches; 10.
 Fire starter.
-Across the nation, over the years, hikers, backpackers, climbing club and outdoor program participants, by the countless thousands have memorized this list.
+Across the nation, over the years, hikers, backpackers, climbing club and outdoor program participants, by the hundreds of thousands have memorized this list.
 The traditional Ten Essentials have been listed and discussed in countless books and magazine articles.

-What it all comes down to is that all members of an outing’s group must be individually prepared for the inevitable unexpected situations.
-The pooling of this individual equipment such as a foot square insulating "shorty pad" or extra insulation clothing may help save the life of a member of the group.
+What it all comes down to is that all members of an outing’s group must be individually prepared for the inevitable unexpected situations requiring stranding in one place.
+The pooling of this personal equipment carried by each individual such as a foot square insulating summer "shorty pad" or extra clothing layers may help save the life of a member of the group.
+Simply advising people to carry "Supplies" is irresponsible.
+The new "Ten Essential Systems" is an up to date standard framework!

-Mountaineering: The Freedom of the Hills, 7th edition, © 2003 by The Mountaineers now lists the TEN ESSENTIAL SYSTEMS.
-I have added the actual gear.
+Mountaineering: The Freedom of the Hills, 7th and 8th editions, ©2003 and©2010 by The Mountaineers now list the TEN ESSENTIAL SYSTEMS

 1. Navigation